Florida woman charged with neglect after ‘hundreds of bugs’ crawl out of child’s bookbag

 According to the Pensacola News Journal, 33-year-old Jessica Stevenson was arrested Friday and charged with child neglect without causing great bodily harm.

-According to her arrest report obtained by the paper, a staff member contacted the Florida Department of Children and Families after she noticed a second grade student wear the same outfit to school for a full week.
-The employee also said the child had a body odor.
+According to her arrest report obtained by the paper, a staff member contacted the Florida Department of Children and Families after she noticed a second grade student wearing the same outfit to school for a full week.
+The employee also said the child had body odor.

 Officials said when the employee asked the child when their last bath had been, they replied that they didn’t know.